Healthdirect Free Australian health advice you can count on.

 More information

-Asking about your treatment or medication is important to help you understand your options.
+Asking your doctor about your treatment or medicine is important.
 Read our guide of important questions to ask your pharmacist or doctor before taking a medicine.

 Learn more here about the development and quality assurance of healthdirect content.